jrenaud90/TidalPy/Documentation/utilities_x/classes_x.md

 | `calc_mean_density(mass, volume)` | `float` | $m / V$ [kg m$^{-3}$]. |
 | `calc_escape_velocity(mass, radius)` | `float` | $\sqrt{2 G m / r}$ [m s$^{-1}$]. |

-Every `calc_` method is const and takes its inputs explicitly rather than reading the object's stored radius and mass.
-A layer needs the volume of a shell between two radii that are not its own, and a world needs the surface area at an arbitrary radius, so binding these helpers to the object's own state would make them useless in exactly the cases they are called for.
+Every `calc_` method is const and takes its inputs explicitly rather than reading the object's stored radius and mass, because a layer needs the volume of a shell between two radii that are not its own and a world needs the surface area at an arbitrary radius.

 The binary record is 36 bytes: the 20-byte header, then the radius and mass as doubles in host byte order.